-So, who's for an elected Council and who's not ?.
+So, who has supported an elected Council and who' has not ?

 'RCVS council elections to be scrapped in a governance shake-up that may help to secure long-sought reform of veterinary sector legislation.'